tracemouse/Foofly/README.md

 ## Usage ##

 ### Plugin Usage ###

-I don't know how to use C++ to write a native foobar2000 plugin, so I used C# to write a program named Foofly-proxy(`Foofly-proxy.exe`) to call the httpcontorl plugin of foobar2000.

 It's enough to run the program Foofly-proxy, and it will auto open the foolbar2000 main program when app connection starts.
 If you don't know how to config the settings of Foofly-proxy & httpcontrol, just keep it as default.